-The Audit Committee comprises Mr. Neo Gim Kiong (Chairman of the Audit Committee), Mr. Ong Chin Lin, and Mr. Ho Ta- Huang, the majority of whom, including the Chairman, are independent.
+The Audit Committee currently comprises Mr. Neo Gim Kiong (Chairman of the Audit Committee), Mr. Low Ka Choon Kevin, and Mr. Ho Ta-Huang, the majority of whom, including the Chairman, are independent.

 The Audit Committee members collectively possess many years of experience in accounting, business and financial management.
 The Board considers that the members of the Audit Committee are appropriately qualified to discharge the responsibilities of the Audit Committee.